sg893052/sonic-buildimage/devops/tam/tam-qlm-hld.md

 - A session can be created with out any flow-group association.
 In this case all the flows are monitored
 - A port-group can be part of only one session.
 - A session can be created with out any port-group.
 In this case all the ports are treated as ingress and egress ports
-- Interval parameter is the time duration between periodic reports of a session
+- Interval parameter is the time duration between periodic reports of a session, unit is milli seconds
 -  Default value for interval is 100 milli secs

 When a sesssion that is previously created is removed (with the `no` command), the associated flows and port-groups are no longer monitored for latencies by the switch.